gjpstrain/ieeevis.org/_posts/2025-07-24-vis-2025-open-research-blog1.md

 ## Preregistration

-This is probably the easiest and quickest Open Science practice to get to grips, and also one of the most beneficial.
+This is probably the easiest and quickest Open Science practice to get to grips with, and also one of the most beneficial.
 As researchers, it is difficult to distinguish explanations that arise based on data (postdiction) from hypotheses that are tested against new data (prediction).
 Preregistration is an effective way of solving this issue.
 This is most often done using the [OSF.io](https://osf.io/) and [AsPredicted](https://aspredicted.org/) platforms.
 Using these platforms, you can record your hypotheses, methods, and analysis plans, after which they are locked.
-It is OK to deviate from these plans (research is fluid), as long as this is noted in your publication
+It is OK to deviate from these plans (research is fluid), as long as this is noted in your publication.
+OSF includes numerous [templates](https://osf.io/zab38/wiki/home/) to help you write your pre-registration.

+## Pre-prints

+Sharing your publication in an open and free repository enables more people to read it, including those without institutional access, such as members of the public.
+This is as simple as uploading the accepted .pdf of your publication to a free and open repository, such as [arXiv](https://arxiv.org/), [OSF.io](https://osf.io/) or [HAL](https://hal.science/).
+VIS Open Practices has a [guide](https://ieeevis.org/year/2025/info/open-practices/open-practices-faq) to getting started with pre-prints in a VIS context, and the UK Reproducibility Network [primer](https://osf.io/preprints/osf/8v2n7_v1) is great for a deeper dive into the topic.

 [1] McKiernan, Erin C., et al. "How open science helps researchers succeed." elife 5 (2016): e16800.